-If you already plan to use water to cook pasta or take a shower, let that water evaporate into the air to raise your home’s humidity levels.
+If you already plan to use water to cook pasta or take a shower, let that water evaporate to add moisture to the dry air in your home.
 When you shower, leave the door open to let the steam out of the bathroom and into the rest of your home.

 You don’t have to make pasta to simmer water on the stove.
-During the cold winter months, consider simmering a pot of water, cloves, and herbs on the stove to add moisture to the air while making your home smell deliciously comfortable.
+During the cold winter months, consider simmering a pot of water, cloves, and herbs on the stove to add moisture to the dry air while making your home smell deliciously comfortable.